-As soon as we rounded the corner at the top of the hill, the large pink granite dome rock pulled us into its vision.
+As soon as we rounded the corner at the top of the hill, the massive pink granite dome in Central Texas pulled us into its vision.

 Just like its name promised, I was enchanted.